lazytech614/lazytech614/README.md

 ###

-<p align="left">My name is Rupanjan and I'm a Full Stack Developer, repping Roorkee, Uttarakhand – living that code-life with extra meme sauce.</p>
+<p align="left">My name is Rupanjan and I'm a Full Stack Developer, from Roorkee, Uttarakhand.</p>

 ###